AxlAlm/app-project-plan/README.md

 ### step 1: getting local environemnt working.

 We are going to go for a standard stack that consists of a backend, a frontend and a relational database.
 To contain the 3 seperate parts and run a resuable and easy to manage local replica of our application we are going to use Docker and `docker compose`.
 Chose whatever langauge you want for backend, for frontend I suggest going with JS/TS and some common webframework like React/Svelte/Vue (there are so many... does not matter which you pick).
-As for relational database pick postgres or mysql.
+As for relational database pick postgres or mysql, but lets skip this for now!

+To create a reusable and contained environment for our front- and backend we will use docker files and docker compose to run our application locally.
+Google around to learn more about docker and find some guide to setup docker for the language / framework you have chosen.
+The end result we are looking for is a workflow that looks like this:`

+        1. when running `docker compose up` our front and backend is started in their seperate docker containers
+        2. we can go to localhost:XXXX (any port is ok) to view our frontend
+        3. we can go to localhost:XXXX (any port is ok) to access our backend
+        4. when running `docker compose down` we tear down both containers

-Lets start by creating a "User Registrating Flow".
+Lets now create a "User Registrating Flow" and make that work locally!
 User will click a "Register" button, be taken to a register page where they will fill out a simple form and then submit, this form will be sent to a backend endpoint which will take the request and then reject returning[ Not Implemented Yet status code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/501), webpage will display the error and do nothing more.
 I.e. we will setup a half-functioning registration flow as the absolute minimal functionality of our application.

-### Step 2: setting up CI
+### Step 2: CI

 Now that we have some simply functionality we need to setup some tests.
 Lets start by creating some simple unit test to test that the endpoint for registration exits at the path it should and can take requests and that it returns 501 status code.